stefano-lombardi/stefano-lombardi.github.io/_pages/publications.md

 _Labour Economics_, 2018

 This paper studies how targeted wage subsidies affect the performance of the recruiting firms.
-Using Swedish administrative data from the period 1998–2008, we show that treated firms substantially outperform other recruiting firms after hiring through subsidies, despite identical pre-treatment performance levels and trends in a wide set of key dimensions.
+Using Swedish matched employer-employee administrative data from the period 1998–2008, we show that treated firms substantially outperform other recruiting firms after hiring through subsidies, despite identical pre-treatment performance levels and trends in a wide set of key dimensions.
 The pattern is less clear from 2007 onwards, after a reform removed the involvement of caseworkers from the subsidy approval process.
 Overall, our results suggest that targeted employment subsidies can have large positive effects on post-match outcomes of the hiring firms, at least if the policy environment allows for pre-screening by caseworkers.

 <!-- {% if author.googlescholar %}
   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>